Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Simulation studies

-Figure \ref{fig:simulation_summary_time} displays the $\log_{10}$-transformed computation times measured in seconds for MCMC, MFVB/Laplace and VMP.
+The right panel of Figure \ref{fig:simulation_summary} displays the $\log_{10}$-transformed computation times measured in seconds.
 The execution time increases with the dimension of the problem, either in terms of sample size or number of random effect parameters.
-As we might expect, in all the considered scenarios, all the deterministic approximation methods yield a significant speed gain over MCMC in terms of execution time.

-In simulation setting A, VMP yields a significant speed gain over MFVB for quantile, support vector and logistic regression.
-For expectile regression and support vector classification, VMP and MFVB/Laplace has similar performances on average, even though VMP is slightly more variable and always has a lower median execution time.

-In simulation setting B, we observe a more balanced situation, where all the compared variational methods have similar execution times, even though VMP still provides some gains in the quantile and logistic regression examples.
+As we might expect, in all the considered scenarios, the deterministic approximation methods yield a significant speed gain over MCMC in terms of execution time.
+In simulation setting A, NCVB provides a substantial speed gain over MFVB for both quantile and support vector regression.
+For support vector classification, NCVB and MFVB show similar average performances, although NCVB exhibits slightly more variability while consistently achieving lower median execution times.
+In simulation setting B, the results are more balanced, with all the compared variational methods having similar execution times.
+However, NCVB still demonstrates some advantages in the quantile regression examples.

-Overall, we can conclude that MFVB/Laplace and VMP have the same computational complexity per iteration, similar execution times, but different performances in terms of posterior approximation accuracy, where VMP uniformly outperforms the competitors in terms of evidence lower bound and marginal approximation accuracy.
+Overall, we conclude that MFVB and NCVB have comparable computational complexity per iteration and similar execution times.
+However, they differ in terms of posterior approximation accuracy, with NCVB consistently outperforming the competitors in terms of the evidence lower bound and marginal approximation accuracy.